indiamcq/timing-labels-assistant/README.md

 When the last reference is found it is inserted then the program issues a beep then exits.

-The EXE, readme and source files are on Github [Timing-Labels-Assistant v1.2.4 ](https://github.com/indiamcq/timing-labels-assistant/releases)
+The zip of the EXE and readme as well as the zip source files and Exe and readme are on Github [Timing-Labels-Assistant v1.2.4 ](https://github.com/indiamcq/timing-labels-assistant/releases)

 Ian